Surgical Procedures: Adrenalectomy for Cancer of the Adrenal Gland

 What is an adrenalectomy and how is it done?

-What are the risks/side effects of having an adrenalectomy?
+What are the risks of an adrenalectomy?

-The risks of an adrenalectomy include:
+The risks of an adrenalectomy may be:

 - Wound infection.